-Col. Robert Kongaika, had of the 325th Maintenance Group at Tyndall Air Force Base, Fla., displays a mock-up of Zone 1, where the 325th Fighter Wings' hangers, headquarters, flight simulators, and other facilities will be built.
-The three identical buildings near the top represent a hangar for each of the squadron's F-35 squadrons.
+Col. Robert Kongaika, head of the 325th Maintenance Group at Tyndall Air Force Base, Fla., displays a mock-up of Zone 1, where the 325th Fighter Wing's hangers, headquarters, flight simulators, and other facilities will be built.
+The three identical buildings near the top represent a hangar for each of the wings F-35 squadrons.